shark-x/e2e/README.md

 - Open test suite test/specs/example.e2e.js.
 - Uncomment 18-29 lines.
-- Add test case name in first "it" parameters.
+- Add test case name in first "it" parameter.
 Write 'login with not valid credentials'
 - In the second "it" parameter add a test step after each comment.
 - Run test